FC Livyi Bereh Kyiv: History

 The club was created in September 2017 by Mykola Lavrenko, a former president of Polihraftekhnika Oleksandriya (today FC Oleksandriya) and retired Ukrainian manager Mykola Pavlov.
 To the club was also brought another Ukrainian manager Anatoliy Buznyk who is known for managing the Ukraine national student football team at Summer Universiades.
 Buznik in the club serves roles of both manager and sports director.

 Livyi Bereh Kyiv made a late entry to national competition of the 2020–21 Ukrainian Football Amateur League replacing FC imeni Lva Yashina during winter break.
-The club made its debut at national level on 24 April 2021 hosting FC Olimpiya Savyntsi and beating it 2:1.
-The club managed somewhat recover the poor record that it inherited from FC imeni Lva Yashina and finished 6th in its group.
+The club made its debut at national level on 24 April 2021, hosting FC Olimpiya Savyntsi and beating it 2:1.
+The first goal was scored by Andriy Zaporozhan.
+The club managed somewhat to recover the poor record that it inherited from FC imeni Lva Yashina and finished 6th in its group.

-Being accepted to the Ukrainian Second League, the club had listed number of Ukrainian veteran footballers and Universiade winners, among which were Vitaliy Reva, Oleksandr Akymenko, Artem Starhorodskyi, Andriy Zaporozhan and others.
+Being accepted to the Ukrainian Second League, the club had listed several Ukrainian veteran footballers and Universiade winners, among which were Vitaliy Reva, Oleksandr Akymenko, Artem Starhorodskyi, Andriy Zaporozhan and others.

-Its first game at professional level, the club played on 25 July 2021 when it hosted LNZ Cherkasy and beating it 2:1.
+Their first game at the professional level, the club played on 25 July 2021 when it hosted LNZ Cherkasy and beat it 2:1.
+The first goal of the club at the professional level was scored by Andriy Zaporozhan.
 The club was placing 2nd among 15 teams in its group before the competition was forced to be paused due to the Russian full-scale invasion, and eventually scratched.
 The club decided to pause its operations and missed the next (2022–23) season.
-The Professional Football League (PFL) allowed several clubs to miss out competitions due to situation in the country.
+The Professional Football League (PFL) allowed several clubs to miss out on competitions due to the situation in the country.

-In 2023 Livyi Bereh returned joining the PFL Winter Cup which was a short mid-season competition.
-In summer of 2023, the PFL honored the second place Livyi Bereh placed in 2021–22 and the club was admitted to the First League.
+In 2023, Livyi Bereh returned, joining the 2023 PFL Winter Cup, which was a short mid-season competition.
+In the summer of 2023, the PFL honored the second place that FC Livyi Bereh placed during the 2021–22 season, and the club was admitted to the First League.
 It finished the 2023–24 season third and qualified for promotion play-off.
-Livyi Bereh lost its face off against another Kyiv club Obolon.
-While preparing for the next 2024–25 season, it was decided to play with 2 squads, one in the First League and other in the Second League.
+Livyi Bereh lost its face-off against another Kyiv club Obolon.
+While preparing for the next 2024–25 season, it was decided to play with 2 squads, one in the First League and the other in the Second League.

 In July 2024 the club unexpectedly promoted to the Ukrainian Premier League.
 It took part in a Mini-Tournament play-offs that was created for an open spot in the competition due to the disappearing of SC Dnipro-1.
 It made it to the final of this tournament, where it defeated FC Mynai.

 On 1 June 2025, Livyi Bereh secure relegation to Ukrainian First League from next season after defeat against Metalist 1925 on aggregate 0–2 and ended one year stay in top tier.